macformula/racecar/docs/docs/firmware/flashing/index.md

 1. Ensure the ECU is off (not receiving power) and the USB is not connected to your laptop.
 2. Carefully connect the grey ribbon cable to the ST-Link and the JTAG connector on the ECU board.

-    Both ends of the ribbon cable have a tab which must align with the notch on the JTAG connector.
+    Both ends of the ribbon cable have a tab which must align with the notch on the connector.

     <figure markdown="span">
     ![](img/notch-2.jpg){ width="80%" }